dokku/dokku/docs/development/plugin-triggers.md

 echo "$NEW_SUBDOMAIN.$VHOST"
 ```

-## Available Plugn triggers
+## Available plugin triggers

 There are a number of plugin-related triggers.
 These can be optionally implemented by plugins and allow integration into the standard dokku setup/backup/teardown process.

-The following plugn triggers describe those available to a dokku installation.
-As well, there is an example for each trigger that you can use as templates for your own plugn development.
+The following plugin triggers describe those available to a dokku installation.
+As well, there is an example for each trigger that you can use as templates for your own plugin development.

-> The example plugn trigger code is not guaranteed to be implemented as in within dokkku, and are merely simplified examples.
+> The example plugin trigger code is not guaranteed to be implemented as in within dokkku, and are merely simplified examples.
 Please look at the dokku source for larger, more in-depth examples.

 ### `install`

-- Description: Used to setup any files/configuration for a plugn.
+- Description: Used to setup any files/configuration for a plugin.
 - Invoked by: `dokku plugin:install`.
 - Arguments: None
 - Example: